Higher and foundation tiers

 protect the hot metal during welding it is given a blanket of inert noble gas argon.
 Since argon is denser

-than air and chemically unreactive it will keep out the oxygen and prevent the metal from oxidising.
+than air and chemically unreactive it will keep out the oxygen and prevent the metal being oxidised.

 Another use for argon gas is in argon lasers which are used in eye surgery and for creating holographs.